rpasta42/SchemeScript/README.md

 I'm also planning on implementing SchemeScript library for creating UI's and manipulating DOM.

-ui/repl.sh is a basic SchemeScript repl which can call JQuery to modify DOM of a WebKit window (some examples can be found in COOL.notes).
+ui/repl.sh is a basic SchemeScript repl which can call JQuery to modify DOM of a WebKit window (some examples can be found in misc/COOL.notes).

 UI REPL works by piping output of ir.scm to a [Python script](https://github.com/KostyaKow/pwkg) which sets up WebkitGTK window and executes Javascript received from stdin.